Interstate 220 (Louisiana): Future

 There have been proposals to extend the highway eastward over the Red River and then northward to complete the loop by reaching I-20, but Barksdale Air Force Base is in the way of a direct route to join up with the beginning of I-220.
-Aerial imagery shows ramp stubs for a possible extension southward from its eastern terminus with I-20.
-There is a connector road under construction that will connect to the Barksdale Air Force Base from I-220.
-It is scheduled for completion in late November 2022.
+Instead, LaDOT decided to build a connector road to connect the I-20/I-220 interchange in Bossier City to the Barksdale Air Force Base.
+The connector was seen as a vital way to enter the base without the need to cross railroad tracks, as all the other gates onto the base are intersected by a grade crossing.
+It was also seen as way to accommodate the growing population in the region.
+A ground-breaking ceremony for the project was held on May 15, 2019; the official ribbon-cutting ceremony for the completion of the $80.5 million project was held on February 8, 2023.
+Work on the new Barksdale gate was set to begin immediately afterwards with its completion expected by December 2025.
+It will be designated as LA 1267.

-There are five options currently in contention for closing the gap in I-49 in Shreveport.
-Four of these options involve the construction of a new alignment extending from the existing I-49/I-20 interchange to the I-49/I-220 interchange currently under construction.
-This direct connection, known as the Inner City Connector, is controversial due to its path being projected through a residential neighborhood, which would necessitate the displacement of many of its residents.
+The I-220 routing is one of five options currently in contention for closing the gap in I-49 in Shreveport.
+Four of these options involve the construction of a new alignment extending from the existing I-49/I-20 interchange to the I-49/I-220 interchange.
+This direct connection, known as the Inner-City Connector, is controversial due to its path being projected through a residential neighborhood, which would necessitate the displacement of many of its residents.
 The fifth option involves routing through traffic via the existing LA 3132 and I-220 alignments after necessary improvements to those highways are carried out.